 You can learn to appreciate the situation because you are discovering the tools you’ll need to navigate in the dark.
 If you can keep walking toward the light, you’ll develop qualities that will help you resist life’s challenges.

-When you walk in the dark, you develop the qualities of persistence, patience, discovery and navigation.
+When you walk in the dark, you develop the qualities of persistence, patience, discovery, and navigation.
 Sure, you won’t know where you are, but you’ll start getting a better sense of the darkness and will eventually navigate your way around.

-6. The dawn is near.
+6. Recognize the dawn is near.

 I’ve found that when a person is at rock bottom, things can’t get worse.
 They can only improve.
 If you’re having the worst week or month of your life, be prepared for a positive change.